MdSamsuzzohaShayon/youthspike-event-management/README.md

 ___
  - **New Design**
- - Both team captains need to check in whatever team assign first then he will send a pop up box and other team will accept and the clock start
  - When make the phone landscape more need to show all three nets
- - Is the coach and captain are different
  - There are 3 different strategies when assignin players
     1. Ancher: Pair rank 1 player with last rank player, rank 2 player with 2nd last rank player and son on
     2. Hierarchy: Pair rank 1 player with rank 2 player, rank 3 player with rank 4 player and so on